kumara-swamy-m/cybershield/README.md

 Icons: Lucide React

+🌍 Deployment

+The app is live here:
+👉 CyberShield on Vercel

 🤝 Contributing

 Pull requests are welcome!
 If you’d like to contribute:

 Fork the repo.

-Create your feature branch (git checkout -b feature/new-feature).
+Create your feature branch:

+git checkout -b feature/new-feature

+Commit your changes:

-Commit your changes (git commit -m 'Add new feature').
+git commit -m 'Add new feature'

-Push to the branch (git push origin feature/new-feature).
+Push to the branch:

-Open a Pull Request.
+git push origin feature/new-feature